-All trains shall sound an audible warning when approaching roadway workers on or about the track, station, or platform, regardless of any local whistle/horn prohibitions.
+All trains shall sound an audible warning (GCOR rule 5.8.2 sequence 8 for FrontRunner and Rule 11.12 for TRAX) when approaching roadway workers on or about the track, station, or platform, regardless of any local whistle/horn prohibitions.
 After the initial warning, audible warnings will be issued intermittently until the head end of the train has passed the men or equipment.
 Such audible warning shall not substitute for on-track safety procedures of UTA's RWP Program.